Gnaeus Calpurnius Piso (consul 7 BC): Trial

 Although the murder of Germanicus was one of the accusations brought against him, he was only actually found guilty of abandoning and reentering Syria without authorisation to wage war, and for violating Germanicus' imperium, for, although they were both of proconsular rank, his authority was less than that of Germanicus, to whom the senate had given greater authority (imperium maius) in the eastern provinces before his departure in AD 17.

 In accordance with the lex Iulia maiestatis, the senate had his property proscribed, forbade mourning on his account, removed images of his likeness, such as statues and portraits, and his name was erased from the base of one statue in particular as part of his damnatio memoriae.
 Additionally, the senate instructed the curatores locorum publicorum iudicandorum to remove and destroy structures built above Porta Fontinalis to connect his properties.
 Yet, in a show of clemency not unlike that of the emperor, the senate had Piso's property returned and divided equally between his two sons, on condition that his daughter Calpurnia be given 1,000,000 sesterces as dowry and a further 4,000,000 as personal property.
 His wife Plancina was absolved.
 Allegedly Munatia Plancina was convicted of very serious crimes.
-But her powerful friend Livia fought for her and exerted pressure on Tiberius.
+But her powerful friend Livia, the mother of emperor Tiberius, fought for her and exerted pressure on Tiberius.
 Therefore, her acquittal was foreseeable and she dissociated herself from her husband Piso who committed suicide.
 A recently discovered senate resolution also confirms that Munatia Plancina owed her impunity to the recommendation of Tiberius, who had been pressed by Livia to act in this way.
 But after the death of Livia in 29 AD, Plancina no longer had such a powerful protectress.
 So in 33 AD Tiberius renewed the charge.
 Plancina committed suicide before the judgement.

-His accomplices, a Visellius Karus and a Sempronius Bassus, were to be declared outlaws for committing treason.
+Piso's accomplices, a Visellius Karus and a Sempronius Bassus, were to be declared outlaws for committing treason.
 Their property was to be sold with profits consigned to the aerarium.
 It is unclear whether or not their case was handled by a judicial authority, such as a quaestio, or by the senate as well.